 When CBH makes the decision to deny a request for any service requiring prior authorization, the CCM will verbally or electronically notify providers of the denial and offer an opportunity for a peer-to-peer review (between attending or licensed evaluating psychologist and the attending CBH physician or licensed psychologist reviewer).
+A provider may designate another licensed member of the provider's affiliated or employed clinical staff with knowledge of the member's condition and the requested service as a qualified proxy for purposes of completing a peer-to-peer discussion.

 If the member files a grievance, a peer-to-peer review discussion is available until the grievance hearing occurs.
 If the member does not file a grievance, providers have the opportunity for a peer-to-peer review within 24 hours of the notification for levels of care requested telephonically or by 2 p.m. the next business day for levels of care requested via written documentation (e.g., IBHS, RTF).
 See service-specific exceptions below.